Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Motivation and results

-The assumption that $G$ is simply connected in Theorem \ref{thm:presentations_of_HP} allows for the largest possible class of biquotient vector bundles; see Proposition \ref{prop:cover}.
+As we show in Proposition \ref{prop:cover}, the set of isomorphism classes of biquotient vector bundles can only be enlarged when passing to a cover of $G$.
+Thus, the assumption that $G$ is simply connected in Theorem \ref{thm:presentations_of_HP} allows for the largest possible class of biquotient vector bundles.

-As each of the manifolds in Theorem \ref{thm:presentations_of_HP} admits a presentation for which the tangent bundle is a biquotient bundle (one can take any homogeneous presentation), it is natural to ask whether every biquotient has some presentation for which the tangent bundle is a biquotient vector bundle.
-We find infinitely many examples indicating a negative answer to this question.
+Note that each of the manifolds $M$ in Theorem~\ref{thm:presentations_of_HP} admit presentations $G\bq H$ for which $TM\in\Bv(G/H)$: one can take any homogeneous presentation.
+This observation leads to two comments.
+First, Theorem~\ref{thm:presentations_of_HP} shows that whether or not $TM\in\Bv(G\bq H)$ can depend on the presentation $G\bq H$ of $M$ as a biquotient, and consequently the set $\Bv(G\bq H)$ depends on the presentation.
+Second, it might suggest that every biquotient has some presentation for which the tangent bundle is a biquotient vector bundle.
+It turns out that the latter does not hold for arbitrary biquotients, as our second result shows.

-\begin{theorem} In each dimension $4,6$ and $16n + 4$ with $n\geq 1$ there is a simply connected closed biquotient $M = G\bq H$ whose tangent bundle is not isomorphic to a biquotient vector bundle $G\times_H V$ for any presentation of $M$ as a biquotient.
-Moreover, in dimension $6$ there are infinitely many such examples of pairwise distinct homotopy type. \end{theorem}
+\begin{theorem} In each dimension $4,6$ and $16n+4\geq 20$, there is a simply connected closed biquotient $M$ for which $TM\notin \Bv(G\bq H)$ for any presentation $G\bq H$ of $M$ as a biquotient.
+Moreover, in dimension 6, there are infinitely many homotopy types of such examples.

-The examples found in dimensions $16n+4$ are rational quaternionic projective spaces of the form $Spin(4k+1)\bq (Spin(4k-1)\times SU(2))$ with $k\geq 3$ odd, and the proof involves an analysis of the representations of the group $Spin(4k-1)\times SU(2)$ together with the non-existence of almost complex structures on these spaces.
-The non-existence follows from an unpublished result of Hirzeburch; Michael Albanese has provided a proof of this result in Appendix \ref{appendix}.
-These biquotients were discovered by Eschenburg \cite{Es84}, and Kapovitch and Ziller showed in \cite{KZ04} that they have the same integral cohomology groups as $\HH P^{2k-1}$ but a different ring structure.